Seeing error code 229 on your Lennox® furnace?

-It’s important to let a pro like one from Chief/Bauer Service Experts in Champaign finish repairing or replacing this part.
+It’s important to have a pro like one from Chief/Bauer Service Experts in Champaign finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be fully content with our furnace repair in Champaign.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and be more efficient.
-These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and be more efficient.
+These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning right if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds after.

 Your furnace will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 You may notice fast flashes or an alternating slow flash as it announces a fault code.